Kit Products

 Main Component Kit

 The Inventory Quantity of the parent is drawn only from the Main Component.
-The main component maintains its individual inventory count but shares it with the parent.
+The main component maintains its inventory count but shares it with the parent.
 This means that if the inventory of the main component runs out, the inventory of the entire kit will become zero as well.

 Independent Kit